The Detroit Harbor Terminal is a ten-story cold storage warehouse along the Detroit River in Detroit, Michigan.

 - A ¼-mile of dock along the river, served with gantry and stiff-legged cranes and by two railroad tracks with a 28 railroad car capacity.

-The warehouse was expanded in January 1927 with 1,770-feet of railroad tracks, 280 feet of dockside space, and 450,000 square-feet of marine storage and transfer space at the cost of $300,000.
+The warehouse was expanded in January 1927 with 1,770-feet of railroad tracks, 280 feet of dockside space, and 450,000 square feet of marine storage and transfer space at the cost of $300,000.
 5

-Prior to the opening of the St. Lawrence Seaway, each of the Great Lakes ports had their captive cargoes.
+Prior to the opening of the St. Lawrence Seaway, each of the Great Lakes ports had its captive cargoes.
 1 Detroit claimed iron ore, gravel, coal, and related commodities.
 Duluth had grain and iron while Toledo had coal.
 Traffic was only expected to grow with the opening of the Seaway.
 By 1958, the year before the Seaway opened, Detroit handled 87,232 tons of overseas imports and exports.

 The Port of Detroit Commission, whose history dated to the establishment of the Detroit Wayne County Port District in 1933, had lobbied for the operation of the region’s ports through government support.
 9 The Greater Detroit Board of Commerce opposed such efforts, stating that private enterprises, such as Detroit Harbor Terminals, could handle general cargo without adding to taxpayer burden.
 Wayne County voters defeated two proposals by the Port of Detroit Commission to bond finance public port developments for $9.5 million in 1957 and $7.1 million in 1958.